Icterid: Folklore

 Cacique and oropendola species are called paucar or similar names in Peru.
 As paucares are considered very intelligent, Native Americans feed the brains to their children to make them fast learners.
 As the male plays no part in nesting and care of the young, a man who does not work may be called a "male paucar".

-Systematics

-For more details, see List of icterid species.

-FAMILY ICTERIDAE
+Taxonomy

+The family group was introduced in 1825 as a subfamily Icterina by Irish zoologist Nicholas Vigors.
+He placed the subfamily in the starling family Sturnidae.

+A phylogenetic analysis of the passerine families by Carl Oliveros and collaborators published in 2019 found that the family Icteridae was sister to the family Icteriidae (containing the yellow breasted chat) and together these two families formed a clade that was sister to the New World warbler family Parulidae.

+The genus level cladogram shown below is based on a molecular phylogenetic study by Alexis Powell and collaborators that was published in 2014.
+The study compared mitochondrial gene sequences.
+The subfamilies are those that were proposed in 2016 by Van Remsen and collaborators.
+The numbers of species are taken from the list maintained by Frank Gill, Pamela Rasmussen and David Donsker on behalf of the International Ornithological Committee (IOC).

+Genera

 Prehistoric icterid genera that have been described from Pleistocene fossil remains are Pandanaris from Rancho La Brea and Pyelorhamphus from Shelter Cave.